SeppiaBrilla/University-notes/Statistical and Mathematical Methods for Artificial Intelligence/Matrices/LDA.md

 	&S_b = \bar{X_c} * \bar{X_c^T}
 	\end{aligned}
 	$$
-5) We want to project our data with the maximum distance between clusters while keep the within cluster distance as little as possilble.
+5) We want to project our data with the maximum distance between clusters while keep the within cluster distance as little as possible.
 To do so we maximize the function:
 	$$
 	H(q) = \frac{q^TS_wq}{q^TS_bQ}
 	$$
-	Where $Q = (q_1,\dots,q_k)$ are the vector of the matrix of dimension $k$ on which we want to project our data. $Q$ is composef of orthonormal vectors.
+	Where $Q = (q_1,\dots,q_k)$ are the vector of the matrix of dimension $k$ on which we want to project our data. $Q$ is composed of orthonormal vectors.
 	We can rewrite the above function as:
 	$$
 	\max_q q^tS_wq \; s.t. \; q^tS_bq = 1